Zhao Jingbo

 Zhao Jingbo (赵静波; born October 1964) is a former Chinese politician who spent his entire career in northeast China's Jilin province.
-He was investigated by China's top anti-graft agency in April 2019.
-Previously he served as deputy secretary-general of Jilin Provincial People's Government, and before that, mayor and communist party secretary of Jilin City.
+He was investigated by the Central Commission for Discipline Inspection in April 2019.
+Previously he served as deputy secretary-general of Jilin Provincial People's Government, and before that, mayor and Chinese Communist Party Committee Secretary of Jilin City.

 Biography

 Zhao was born in Changchun, Jilin, in October 1964.